yuummmer/fairy-rulepacks-ena/README.md

   - `ena_webin_cli/` — starter ENA community rulepack (Webin-style naming/annotation hygiene checks)
 - `fixtures/`
   - `tiny/annotations.tsv` — committed tiny fixture used for demos/tests (tab-delimited)
-  - `tiny/annotations.csv` — CSV equivalent of the tiny fixture (same content)
+  - `tiny/annotations.csv` — CSV equivalent of the tiny fixture (delimiter-equivalent copy)
   - `PROVENANCE.md` — where fixtures came from and how they were derived
 - `scripts/`
   - `extract_embl_products.py` — helper to extract CDS `/product` (and gene/locus when present) from EMBL flatfiles into TSV